SO-Close-Vote-Reviewers/auto-comments/sites/meta.stackoverflow.com/questions.md

 ###[Q] Meta to Main
 You are on [Meta](http://stackoverflow.com/help/whats-meta).
 This question will not be answered here and you may want to go over the [Checklist](https://$SITEURL$/questions/260648/stack-overflow-question-checklist) and [ask] before you repost on main.
 Please consider deleting this question.

+###[Q] Voting on meta is different
+[Voting on meta is different](https://stackoverflow.com/help/whats-meta).
+Votes are often used to express (dis)agreement with the general premise of the Meta question.
+These votes won't affect your mainsite reputation.